Frequently Asked Questions

 How do I update my contact information? (home address, phone numbers, emergency contacts, etc.)?

-- Phone numbers and Email addresses may be updated in the Home Access Center-Refer to the Parents tab on the TMHS website for directions on updating this information.
+- Phone numbers and email addresses may be updated in the Home Access Center

 - Address changes can only be updated through the Registrar Office.
 Proof of residency (electric bill, gas bill) in the guardian’s name must be provided before the records will be updated.